guidanoli/cptk/README.md

 ## Mechanism

-Even though powerful, the toolkit only needs to remember one thing: the current programming language.
-With this information, it triggers all the functionalities specific to that programming language.
-For example, running a C++ application involves one list of commands; while running a Python script involves a different list.
-But for the user, these are abstracted away into a single command: `./run`.

-**The current programming language is the one that was last made explicit in a command.**
+The toolkit is controlled through a set of commands that manipulate projects and source files.
+You can think of it as a console interface of a very simple IDE, which lets you edit and run programs, save and load projects.
+The current language and configurations for each language are stored internally, and if not specified, are assumed by default.

 These commands can also take additional arguments.
-For example, compiling a C++ application may take custom compiler flags as in `./run c++ -std=c++17`.
+For example, compiling a C++17 application may take custom compiler flags like `-std=c++17`.
 Note that when additional arguments are present, the programming language name must be explicit, even when it is the default.

-After cloning this repository, you need to define the programming language for the first time, by running, for example, `./src LANGUAGE`.

 ## Dependencies